 Instead, the best place to start a conversation is with the context that opens up an opportunity to explore change, the only conversation worth having with a client, but not served by straight pitching your solution.
 Starting with a conversation about a theory of why your client should explore change is a more valuable use of their time.
 One of the ways you are valuable to your client is helping them see something invisible to them or seeing something in a higher resolution.

 Your first conversation either sets the stage for another conversation about what your contacts might do differently, or it ends without a next meeting because the conversation was not valuable enough for your contact to agree to give you more time.

-Find more on developing the insights to execute this approach in , a book about differentiating yourself and displacing your competition in the accounts you are pursuing.
+Find more on developing the insights to execute this approach in Win customers away from your competition.
+Check out Eat Their Lunch , a book about differentiating yourself and displacing your competition in the accounts you are pursuing.

 Middle Stage Conversations

 In The Lost Art of Closing: Winning the 10 Commitments That Drive Sales, you will find ten conversations that tend to show up in B2B sales.
 Consultative and complex sales tend to be nonlinear, refusing to follow a straight line like the one you find in your sales process.
 Even though the conversation isn’t linear, it doesn’t mean that you can ignore the conversation necessary for your client to make a good choice when it comes to a solution or partner.No more pushy sales tactics.
 The Lost Art of Closing shows you how to proactively lead your customer and close your sales.